Skip to main content

 • Neurosurgery Specific Eligibility Criteria:

-- Complete a minimum of 24 weeks full-time equivalent dedicated neurosurgical experience in Australia, New Zealand or Singapore in the three years immediately prior to application in a public hospital with a neurosurgical department
+• Must have completed a minimum of 24 weeks full-time equivalent dedicated neurosurgical experience in Australia or Aotearoa New Zealand in the three years immediately prior to application in a public hospital with a neurosurgical department

 Total Training Time